sandstorm/serious-game-legacy/README.md

 At `/pulse`, an endpoint is configured which renders application metrics, including slow queries, caches, slow requests, ...

-In `AppServiceProvider`, the `viewPulse` permission gate is configured such that only logged-in filament users can reach this gate.
+In `AppAuthorizer`, the `viewPulse` permission gate is configured such that only superadmins can reach this gate.
 This can be adjusted based on the application roles.

 TODO: only superusers.